 Apartments range in size from a studio apartment to 1-3 bedroom apartment.
 All include private bath, living room and kitchen or kitchenette.
 Each complex has their policy on what is included in the rent; whether it be utilities, meals, housekeeping or laundry.
 You can be as active and social as you like or have complete privacy.
 Staff is on-site for emergencies (even during the night) and will stay with you until the ambulance arrives, but will not assist you.
-If you need assistance with ADLS's, you'd hire outside help to assist you.
+If you need assistance with ADLS's, you would need to hire outside services to assist you.

 What does assisted living mean?
-When you need assisted living or an adult foster care home, it means you now need to move from your home or apartment and need help w/ Activities of Daily Living (ADL's) and more, such as:
+When you need assisted living or an adult foster care home, it means you now need to move from your own home and need help w/ Activities of Daily Living (ADL's) and more, such as:

-There are residences that provide 24-hour awake staff for 10 or more people (up to 65) in which you'd have a private room with bath (1/2 or full).
-May be an apartment with living room, kitchenettes or full kitchens, 1-2 bedrooms and full bath.
+There are residences that provide 24-hour awake staff for 10 or more people (up to 60) in which you would have a private room with bath (1/2 or full).
+It may be an apartment with living room, kitchenettes or full kitchens, 1-2 bedrooms and full bath.
 Each complex will have a common dining and living room, but may also have other sitting areas such as, libraries, patios/decks, and activity rooms.
-No matter the size of the room or apartment you can have minimal to maximum assistance through end of life.
-All homes will be equipped for cable TV and phones in the rooms.
+No matter the size of the room or apartment you may have minimal to maximum assistance, age in place and have hospice services when needed.
+All residences will be equipped with cable TV and phones in the rooms (possibly WiFi).
 Rent will be based on level of care and/or size of the room or apartment.
 As care increases the rent may increase as well.
 For cost and individual attention, please contact us.

 Secondly, there is a difference.
 Skilled nursing is a stepdown from the hospital setting.
 Skilled nursing care is provided to help an individual move back to their own home.
 This person may have been in the hospital but now needs extended care for either:

 Skilled nursing care is a term used for therapy of some kind (rehab) in a long term care facility.
-Which means, once you're stronger, you return home or to an assisted living home.
-If you’re there for rehab purposes only, most likely Medicare is paying for your rehab.
+Which means, once you're stronger, you return home or to an assisted living residence.
+If you are there for rehab purposes only, most likely Medicare is paying for your rehab.